Emanuel3096/STIB_quality_of_service_analysis/README.md

 The below analysis was done in the spirif of the Data Mining course from the Specialized Master in data science, Big data curcciulum, from ULB.

 ## 📊 Dataset
-# GTFS
+**1. GTFS**
--General Transit Feed Specification - Several txt files on schedule, route, stops, trip -Can change daily, so needs to be queried on each day of the analysis -**Role in the project:** Provides the planned baseline of the STIB transit network for analysis on headways, route, and stop structure, base for the "shedule arrivals" table
+- General Transit Feed Specification - Several txt files on schedule, route, stops, trip
+- Can change daily, so needs to be queried on each day of the analysis
+- **Role in the project:** Provides the planned baseline of the STIB transit network for analysis on headways, route, and stop structure, base for the "shedule arrivals" table
+-
-# Vehicle Position
+**2. Vehicle Position**
--GEOJSON data - Vehicle position details
+- GEOJSON data - Vehicle position details
--Each API call returns the latest position for every active vehicle, which changes roughly every 20 seconds when on operation -**Role in the project:**Collects actual vehicle movements to compute headways and operational performance
+- Each API call returns the latest position for every active vehicle, which changes roughly every 20 seconds when on operation
+- **Role in the project:**Collects actual vehicle movements to compute headways and operational performance

 ## 🛠️ Tools & Skills
 - Python (pandas, scikit-learn)